inet-tub/selfAdjust-kernel-firewall/selfAdjustingList_generic/documentation/README.md

 2 `list_head *` and the compare/dependency calculation function as a parameter.
 The element which is accessed is checked, if it has a dependency to its predecessor.
 If no dependency is detected then the accessed element is swapped with its predecessor.
 However, if a dependency is detected the predecessor is the "active" node and is checked for dependenies with its predecessors.
 This process repeats until the head of the list is reached.
+This is done iteratively and not recursively, since the optimization of a tail recursion is not done with the default compile parameters.

 ## Second Algorithm: Storing the Dependency Graph in Memory
 ### General overview of the data structure